Polymer/old-docs-site/docs/polymer/styling.md

       </script>
     </polymer>

-Be careful to put the stylesheet inside the template and the `<script>` tag below the template.
+Be careful to put the stylesheet inside the template.
+We recommend putting the `<script>` tag below the template, especially if you include a stylesheet, however note this is optional otherwise.

 ## Polyfill CSS selectors {#directives}